-When you're promised a "rate lock" from your lender, it means that you are guaranteed to keep a set interest rate over a certain number of days while you work on your application process.
-This ensures that your interest rate will not get higher during the application process.
+When you're offered a "rate lock" from a lender, it means that you are guaranteed to keep a specific interest rate for a determined period for your application process.
+This saves you from going through your entire application process and learning at the end that the interest rate has gotten higher.

 Do you have a question regarding a mortgage program?